reverentgeek/node-weight-tracker/build-a-weight-tracker-app.md

 Note: If you changed the database administrator password, or you have different credentials for an existing server, be sure to update the values to match your specific environment.

-## Add a PostgreSQL database build script
+## Add a PostgreSQL Database Build Script

 In order to use a database, you need a way to initialize it with any tables and other schema, initial data, and so forth.
 One way to do that is to create a script.
 Here you'll use Node.js to execute a build script that will create the schema needed for the application.